5000 Forbes Avenue

 Pittsburgh, PA 15213

 Hi!
-I am a PhD student at CMU Safe AI Lab, advised by Prof. Ding Zhao.
+I am a second-year PhD candidate at CMU Safe AI Lab, advised by Prof. Ding Zhao.
 Previously, I received an M.S. in Electrical and Computer Engineering at Georgia Tech, working with Prof. Matthew Gombolay.
 Before that, I received a B.E. in Intelligence Science and Technology at South China University of Technology.
 I also spent wonderful time as a research intern at Baidu Research with Dr. Liangjun Zhang, and at Berkeley with Prof. Masayoshi Tomizuka.

-Notation * indicates co-first authors.
+Notation * indicates equal contributions.

 Domain Knowledge Driven Pseudo Labels for Interpretable Goal-Conditioned Interactive Trajectory PredictionIn International Conference on Intelligent Robots and Systems (IROS), 2022